Frank Junge

-Frank Junge (born 5 May 1967) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Mecklenburg-Vorpommern since 2013.
+Frank Junge (born 5 May 1967) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of Mecklenburg-Vorpommern from 2013 to 2026.

 Political career

 Junge joined the SPD in 1998.
 He first became a member of the Bundestag in the 2013 German federal election, representing the Ludwigslust-Parchim II – Nordwestmecklenburg II – Landkreis Rostock I district.

-In parliament, Junge has served on the Committee on Tourism (since 2013), the Committee for Economic Affairs and Energy (2017–2021) and the Budget Committee (since 2021).
-On the Budget Committee, he is his parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Affairs and Climate Action.
+In parliament, Junge served on the Finance Committee (2013–2017), the Committee on Tourism (2013–2026), the Committee for Economic Affairs and Energy (2017–2021) and, as alternate member, the Budget Committee (2021–2026).
+On the Budget Committee, he was his parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Affairs and Climate Action.

 In 2019, Junge was appointed by the Federal Ministry of the Interior, Building and Community to serve on the committee that oversaw the preparations for the 30th anniversary of German reunification.